cloewen8/rainbow-passage/README.md

 - It does not follow usability best practices.

 This makes the charity look less professional and discourages user interaction.

+## Goals

+The success of this project will be based on the educational and practical value it provides.

+### Official Recognition

+To have the app distributed and recognized, if not used, by the Rainbow Passage charity (a response by email).

+### React Experience

+The final result of a working font-end that accurately reflects the contents of the original Rainbow Passage website.

+## Scope

+This is meant to be a personal project, not intended to take the place of living circumstances such as current work or seasonal events.
+Non-essential additions will be limited.

+### In Scope

+The website is meant to be a more clear and usable version of the original website.

+* A majority or all of the old website contents.
+* Mock forms for various tasks.
+* Photos and videos from the Pride community, when available and useful.
+* Necessary optimizations needed to make the website usable by the charity if desirable.

+### Out of Scope

+There will be self-imposed limits on the design, in order to avoid stepping on existing charity contributors and avoid having the design invalidated over time.

+* Data persstance of any kind.
+* Access to external services (web APIs or integrations).
+* Unproven web technologies.

+## Schedule

+There is no hard deadline for this project, rather it is limited to the time required to express the contents of the original design (made up of 4 main pages).
+It will be divided into X major parts:

+- Research and planning.
+- Wireframing and rough prototypes.
+- Minimum viable product (rough website).
+- Finalization.
+- Distribution (providing to Rainbow Passage).

+A ProjectLibre Gantt schedule named Rainbow Passage Schedule.pod is provided and will be maintained and expanded throughout the project based on these major parts.

 ## Available Scripts